XENO2410/Analyze-Bitcoin-Data-in-Excel/README.md

 - Key metrics such as average price, daily changes, and volatility are calculated for both Bitcoin and the S&P500.

 ### 4. Comparative Analysis
-- The behavior of Bitcoin is compared to the S&P500, focusing on the last year (2021).
+- Bitcoin's behaviour is compared to the S&P500, focusing on the last year (2021).
 - The analysis highlights potential upsides and volatility of Bitcoin relative to the S&P500.

 ### 5. Visualizing Findings
 - The findings from the analysis are communicated through various visualizations.
-- Charts and graphs are created to effectively present the comparison between Bitcoin and the S&P500.
+- Charts and graphs are created to effectively compare Bitcoin and the S&P500.

 ## Scenario